Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: VI. Conclusions

-The theory described in this paper may be applied to existing condensed matter systems, where our new statistics agrees with finite-temperature Hill thermodynamics of topological systems, experimental signatures of a possible Majorana Fermi surface in the Kondo insulator SmB$_6$, Monte Carlo simulations of the specific heat in a Kitaev honeycomb model, and Raman spectroscopic data in the spin lattice $\alpha$-RuCl$_3$.
-Our model of the free Majorana gas also has the potential to yield empirical signals of the Majorana-nature of neutrinos via possible non-Fermi statistics in cosmic neutrino sources.
+Because we can exactly solve for a closed form of the distribution function, we can make accurate thermodynamic predictions, lending our theory to be easily applied to contemporary condensed matter systems.
+Interestingly, our new statistics agrees with the finite-temperature Hill thermodynamics of topological systems, experimental signatures of a possible Majorana Fermi surface in the Kondo insulator SmB$_6$, Monte Carlo simulations of the specific heat in a Kitaev honeycomb model, and Raman spectroscopic data in the spin lattice $\alpha$-RuCl$_3$.
+Our model of the free Majorana-Schwinger gas also has the potential to yield empirical signals of the Majorana-nature of neutrinos via possible non-Fermi-Dirac statistics in cosmic neutrino sources.

-In terms of future work, the obvious next step is to expand the theory of the Majorana statistics to interacting many-body ensembles, where the authors expect applications to more realistic systems \cite{Heath}.
-Similar applications might be found in exotic many-body states in the cosmological limit, where Majorana statistics becomes a new tool to analyze astrophysical data \cite{Heath}.
+In terms of future work, the obvious next step is to expand the theory of the Majorana-Schwinger statistics to interacting many-body ensembles, where the authors expect applications to more realistic systems \cite{Heath}.
+Similar applications might be found in exotic many-body states in the cosmological limit, where Majorana-Schwinger statistics becomes a new tool to analyze astrophysical data \cite{Heath}.